parsleyhealth/recruiting/frontend-engineer/README.md

 When you've finished the test let me know by email: michael@parsleyhealth.com

-We will then schedule a short wrap-up call to go over your results and the thinking you applied to this project.
+We will then schedule a short (30 min or less) wrap-up call to go over your results and the thinking you applied to this project.

 ### Hints